 As well as working with individual students who are referred to the service, the national authorities clearly request that the service should also give priority to prevention and system intervention in schools.
 This has been the case for the last two decades, and could be the reason why seven of the publications in this category mainly focus on the topic of systemic work behaviour.
-The studies show that traditional individual-centred work has been preferred and that it has been hard to develop and implement system work behaviour in the EPS; that individual changes (rather than service changes) occurred in the three-year national Samtak Program (2000-2003); that system work behaviour is positively assessed by the employees in the EPS; that the ongoing SEVU-PPT program (2014-2018) intends and aims to contribute to developing system work behaviour; that intersubjective understanding between the EPS and institutions is crucial in system work behaviour, and; that only one intervention study at the level of high quality research has been published.
-When it comes to professional identity it is interesting to note that only one study focuses on this topic, more precisely on the professional identity of psychologists in the EPS.
+The studies show that traditional individual-centred work has been preferred and that it has been hard to develop and implement system work behaviour in the EPS; that individual changes (rather than service changes) occurred in the three-year national Samtak program (2000–2003); that system work behaviour is positively assessed by the employees in the EPS; that the on-going SEVU-PPT program (2014–2018) aims to contribute to developing system work behaviour; that intersubjective understanding between the EPS and institutions is crucial in system work behaviour; and that only one intervention study at the level of high-quality research has been published.
+When it comes to professional identity, it is interesting to note that only one study focuses on this topic, more precisely on the professional identity of psychologists in the EPS.
 Due to the interdisciplinary nature of the EPS teams, this is an important finding in itself.
-Another finding is that the psychologists in the study report that others than themselves define what kind of tasks to work with.
+Another finding is that the psychologists in the study report that others – not themselves – define what kind of tasks to work with.

-The results of the analysis indicate that in the future there is a need for high quality research within several areas that address questions relating to both work behaviour and professional identity in the EPS.
+The results of the analysis indicate that in the future there is a need for high-quality research within a variety of areas addressing questions relating to both work behaviour and professional identity in the EPS.
 We would like to point out three of them.
 First, there is a need to further explore systemic work behaviour in the EPS.
 This means, for example, investigating what kind of systemic help and support particular schools need, and how the service in question actually deals with and meets these needs.
 Depending on the research questions, the methodological approaches could be qualitative case studies, longitudinal studies and innovation studies.
-The innovation studies could be of ongoing innovations such as the study referred to above.
+The innovation studies could be of on-going innovations such as the study referred to above.
 In addition, there could also be innovation studies where researchers cooperate with the EPS to develop practice and increase competence in system work behaviour.
 Second, the dual mandate of the service involves not only working with systems, but also working with individual students who have been referred to the service.
-The review reveals that there is a need for high quality research focusing on individual work behaviour.
+The review reveals that there is a need for high-quality research focusing on individual work behaviour.
 We will return to this point later.
 Third, we have seen that only one study, from 2000, has focused on professional identity, more specifically on the identity of psychologists in the EPS.
-Today approximately 10% of EPS staff are psychologists, while 70% are educators and special educators and the rest are social workers (Hustad et al., 2013).
+Today, approximately 10% of EPS staff are psychologists, while 70% are educators and special educators, while the rest are social workers (Hustad et al., 2013).
 What is the identity of these groups?
 Or more precisely, independent of professional background, what is the identity of an EPS counsellor?
 Depending on the research question, the methodological approach could be both quantitative, in terms of questionnaires and self-reported data, and qualitative, in terms of qualitative interviewing.

 Research on specific problem areas and expert assessment

 The topics of specific problem areas and expert assessment are considered to be closely connected.
-There are altogether six publications focusing on these topics.
-The review revealed that two of them address issues related to specific problem areas (Stenberg, 2006; Posserud & Lundervold, 2013), and four focus on expert assessments (Phil, 2002a, 2002 b; Wold, 2006; Aagaard, 2011).
+There are, altogether, six publications focusing on these topics.
+The review revealed that two of them address issues related to specific problem areas (Stenberg, 2006; Posserud & Lundervold, 2013), while four focus on expert assessments (Phil, 2002a, 2002 b; Wold, 2006; Aagaard, 2011).

 Specific problem areas